 then, there exists a map $S_m : \X \to \R_+$ transporting $\mu$ onto $\gamma_m \in C_m$ such that

 \item the nonnegative kernel $\bar{q}$ defined by

-is a strong solution of the transport problem \eqref{eq:TP}. \end{itemize} \end{prop} This result tell us that, in dimension one, once the solutions for the transport problem between $\mu$ and Dirac masses $\delta_m$, $m\geq0$, are known, then optimal solutions can be deduced for general $\nu$ on $\R_+$. \proof According to Remark \ref{rem:dim1}, we know that for any compactly supported probability measure $\nu$ on $\R_+$,
+is a strong solution of the transport problem \eqref{eq:TP}. \end{itemize} \end{prop} This result tells us that, in dimension one, once the solutions for the transport problem between $\mu$ and Dirac masses $\delta_m$, $m\geq0$, are known, then optimal solutions can be deduced for general $\nu$ on $\R_+$. \proof According to Remark \ref{rem:dim1}, for any compactly supported probability measure $\nu$ on $\R_+$,